darenjacobs/k8s_flask_app/README.md

 * If not you may need to install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
 * To run the Flask locally, Python3 is required.

-Edit line 2 of main.tf to point it to the location of your credentials file Edit line 3 of main.tf entering your GCP project
+Edit line 2 of main.tf to point it to the location of your credentials file.

+Edit line 3 of main.tf entering your GCP project

 ### RUN THE FLASK APP LOCALLY